amadarecreature/SasakiApplication/readme.md

-# Awesome-name
+# InstructionGo

-This application is to draw a IGO Boad.
+This application is to draw a IGO Boad for instruction.

 ## Description

 This application is written by Typescript.

 ## Features